Programs for Medical Students

 Medicina Fellows Program

-The Hispanic Center of Excellence’s (HCOE) Medicina Fellows Program prepares students interested in working with an urban setting by providing them with seminars which focus the numerous cultural, social, and economic factors which influence or obstruct Latino health.
+The Hispanic Center of Excellence’s (HCOE) Medicina Fellows Program prepares students interested in working with an urban setting by providing them with seminars which focus the numerous cultural, social, and economic factors which influence or obstruct optimal health.
 The program also engages students to learn about which specialties can impact the Latino community.
-The Fellows will meet six times during the course of the M1 and M2 year.
+The Fellows will meet throughout the academic year.

 Goals

-- Learn about the various health risk factors affecting the Latino community.
+- Learn about the various health risk factors affecting the Illinois communities.

-- Explore specialties that can improve Latino health
+- Explore specialties that can improve community health

-- Interact with other medical students, residents, and faculty interested in health disparities
+- Interact with other medical students, residents, and faculty interested in health inequities

 Objectives